Scalingo/documentation/_posts/getting-started/2000-01-01-how-to-migrate-from-shelly-cloud.md

 ## Data migration from Shelly Cloud to Scalingo

-To migration out of Shelly Cloud to Scalingo databases, you can read our generic data migration guides:
+To migrate data out of Shelly Cloud database to Scalingo ones, you can read our generic data migration guides:

 * [How to dump and restore my MySQL database on Scalingo]({% post_url /databases/2015-10-01-dump-restore-mysql %})
 * [How to dump and restore my PostgreSQL database on Scalingo]({% post_url /databases/2015-10-01-dump-restore-postgresql %})
 * [How to dump and restore my MongoDB database on Scalingo]({% post_url /databases/2015-09-30-dump-restore-mongodb %})

-There's no specific migration guide for Redis database but you can follow the same logic written in the guides liste above.
-Furthermore, is your Redis is only used for cache data you may not need to transfer them, it will be simpler to rebuild them from your Scalingo app.
+There's no specific migration guide for Redis database but you can follow the same logic written in the guides listed above.
+Furthermore, if your Redis is only used for cache data you may prefer not to transfer them, it will be simpler to rebuild them from your Scalingo app.